The Golem's Eye: Alternate history

-The stories (of which this is one of four sequential episodes) are set in an alternate history, the universe for the stories.
-The events take place in London, England, and Prague, Czechoslovakia.
+The stories (of which this is one of four sequential episodes) are set in an alternate history.
+The events take place in London, England, and Prague, Czech Republic.
 Magic has partly displaced technology as a means of social progress.
-In an incongruent mix of modern and antiquarian technologies, Britain has jets but their most modern ships are civil-war ironclads.
-The Roman Empire survived another 1500 years until the middle of the 19th century, spanning at least central Europe.
+In an incongruent mix of modern and antiquarian technologies, Britain has jets but most of their modern ships are civil-war ironclads.

-A second empire, centered in Prague, arose after the conquest of the Romans by Britain at that time.
+In the past, the magocratic Holy Roman Empire was the most powerful empire in the world, the greatest threat to Britain, and centered on Prague for centuries; therefore, it was also referred to as the Czech Empire.
+The Holy Roman Emperor ruled most of Europe and, as opposed to his real-life counterpart, and the empire survived another 62 years until the fall of its capital to the British forces under the leadership of the historical British prime minister William Gladstone in 1868, resulting in the rise of London as the new center of magic.
+Even after more than a century since its demise, the citizens of its heartland (Czechs) remained a threat to the British.

+Prussia also remained in existence but was ruled by the British.

-The events, except the prologue, are set in approximately the current day.
+Excluding the prologue, the events are set in approximately the current day.
 The only date reference for the trilogy is in this, the second book, which states that Gladstone has been dead 110 years.
-The historical figure British prime minister William Gladstone died in 1898, so the timeframe of the second novel is 2008, and that of the first novel is two years before, i.e., 2006.
+Gladstone died in 1898, so the timeframe of the second novel is 2008, and that of the first novel is two years before, i.e., 2006.
 The books were published in 2003 and 2004, so the author had written a (slightly) future history.